The Texas Education Agency (TEA) offers three

 organization filing the complaint.
 The complainant may file as a third party on

-behalf of students.
+behalf of a student or students.
 The complainant must provide his/her complete name and

 contact information.
 The requested optional information is useful for

-determining whether the student's educational information may be disclosed to
+determining whether TEA may disclose the student's education records to

 the complainant under the Family Educational Rights and Privacy Act (FERPA).

 Section Three: Complaint Information